-- Milestone Celebration: The 20th Pokémon movie, and one that hearkens back to the first episode as it's also celebrating the anime's 20th anniversary.
+- Milestone Celebration: The twentieth Pokémon movie, and one that hearkens back to the first episode as it's also celebrating the anime's 20th anniversary.

 - Pop Culture Urban Legends: For a while, rumors floated around that the movie contained a stinger that featured Giovanni and Mewtwo, the latter clad in its armor suit from Pokémon: The First Movie.
 These rumors were later known to be false.

-- Role Reprise: In the German dub, Pikachu is voiced by Sabine Bohlmann, who last voiced the character over 15 years ago.
+- In the German dub, Pikachu is voiced by Sabine Bohlmann, who last voiced the character in the first season of the anime over 15 years prior.